-- 1.We should to come to Church on time (before 10:00) in order to partake of the entire Divine Liturgy. - 2.
-If the service is already in progress, we must stop and see what is going on.
-If we came in during the Scripture readings (Epistle or the Gospel), we should wait at the back of the church until the reading is over and then, quietly, take our seats. - 3.
-We should pick up the liturgical books and follow closely the service, reading all prayers. - 4.
-During the Divine Liturgy we are not allowed to talk to other people.
-We can do that at the end, during the fellowship.
+- 1. Come to Church on time (before 10:00) in order to participate in the entire Divine Liturgy. - 2.
+If the service is already in progress, you must stop and see what is going on.
+If you came in during the Scripture readings (Epistle or the Gospel), you should wait at the back of the church until the reading is over and then, quietly, take your seat. - 3.
+Pick up the liturgical book and follow closely the service, reading all of the prayers. - 4.
+During the Divine Liturgy you are not allowed to talk to other people.
+You can do that at the end, during the fellowship.